jknightlab/SepstratifieR/README.md

 SepstratifieR relies on aligning samples to a reference gene expression set.
 This step requires the availability of information from multiple samples, which is used to identify shared patterns of variation between batches and achieve a high quality alignment.
-When dealing with a single sample, as well as in situations were only a limited number of samples is available, using the main SepstratifieR’s functions is not recommended.
-This is because instability in batch alignment makes predictions unreliable.
+Due to this requirement, we do not recommend using the main functions in SepstratifieR when dealing with a single sample or a limited sample size.
+This is because instability in batch alignment makes these predictions unreliable.

-Based on simulations and data subsampling, we estimate that the stratifyPatients() function should only be applied to data sets containing 25 or more samples.
+Based on simulations and data subsampling, we estimate that the stratifyPatients() function should only be applied to data sets over 25 samples.

 For situations where sample size is limited, we instead provide a purpose-built function which uses a ‘lazy learning’ approach to estimate SRS and SRSq.
-This approach is based on identifying the samples in our reference set which are most similar to the sample of interest (i.e. nearest neighbours), and then “projecting” the SRS and SRSq labels of these nearest neighbours into the sample in question.
-Similarity to the reference set is estimated using cosine similarities, which are independent of scale differences and thus robust to technical variation.
+This approach is based on identifying the samples in our reference set which are most similar to the sample of interest (i.e. their nearest neighbours), and then “projecting” the SRS and SRSq labels of these nearest neighbours into the sample of interest.
-Moreover, projection is based on a “majority vote” system, where each nearest neighbour contributes information proportionally to its similarity to the sample of interest.
+Similarities between sample are estimated using cosine similarities, which are independent of scale differences and thus robust to technical variation.
+Projection is then done using a “majority vote” system, where each nearest neighbour contributes information proportionally to its similarity to the sample of interest.

 The following diagram illustrates our lazy learning approach for patient
 stratification:

-![Schematic diagram of the analysis steps performed by the SepstratifieR package](./man/figures/README-sample-projection-approach.png)
+![Schematic diagram of the lazy learning approach for predicting SRS/SRSq in individual samples](./man/figures/README-sample-projection-approach.png)

 ### Model parameters and input variables

-Our lazy learning approach can be performed based on either of the two gene signatures, as specified by the user.
-Moreover, the number of nearest neighbours (k) used to estimate SRS/SRSq from majority voting can also be specified.
+Our lazy learning algorithm can be performed using either of the two gene signatures, as specified by the user.
+Moreover, the number of nearest neighbours (k) used to estimate SRS/SRSq by majority voting can also be specified.

 For this function, we recommend that predictor variables have the following units: